alaincaron/ts-data-structures/docs/classes/AbstractCollection.md

 `boolean`

-true if this collection contains all of the elements in the specified `IteratorLike`
+true if this collection contains all the elements in the specified `IteratorLike`

+#### Implementation of

+`MutableCollection.containsAll`

 ---